koleror/django-admin-views/README.rst

 that are tech savvy enough to use the admin.

-There are several third party project such as `AdminPlus <https://github.com/jsocol/django-adminplus>`_, they require the user to redefine the Admin.site object.
-This is fine for developers who are setting up a Django project, but not ideal for developers who are writing third party tools for other developers.
+There are several third party project such as `AdminPlus <https://github.com/jsocol/django-adminplus>`_, but they require the user to redefine the Admin.site object.
+This is fine for developers who are setting up a Django project, but not ideal for developers who are writing third party tools for other developers to use in their projects.

 django-admin-views attempts to solve this by simply overriding the admin templates to provide two features: